bbolker/bbmisc/peeves.md

 Avoid quotation marks except for actual, literal quotations.
 So-called "scare quotes" are hard to interpret, because they usually mean that you indicate that something shouldn't be taken literally, but it's not precise why or how.
 Is "duck" a new term that's being defined?
 Or are you saying "sort of a duck, but not really"?
 Or ... ?

 Don't use hyphens after adverbs ending with "ly": "partially closed" rather than "partially-closed"

+If you use LaTeX, plain double quotes (") may get converted to "fancy" quotes (i.e. “fancy”), sometimes incorrectly (“fancy“): use double-single-backquotes `` for open-double-quotes, and either double-single-quotes '' or plain double-quotes for close-double-quotes.

 ## Proofreading and citation